 Step 1.
-Choosing your material We stock a wide range of hardwood and softwood timbers including red deal, white oak, ash, teak, mahogany & walnut.
-The option to paint some of the components of the stairs is available.
+Choosing your material, We stock a wide range of hardwood and softwood timbers including red deal, white oak, ash, teak, mahogany & walnut.

 Step 2.
 Choosing the String style, Closed string is the standard option.
 It is not possible to see the steps when looking at the side of the stairs, the balusters sit in capping on the string of the stairs.
 Cut string is the option where it is possible to see the treads when looking at the side of the stairs, the balusters sit on the Treads (steps).
 With the cut string option it is possible to have additional design features under each step such as brackets, scotia or both.

 Step 3.
 Choosing the Riser style, Closed rise describes a stairs with a full timber riser between each tread (the part you step on).
 With this option it is not possible to see through the stairs.
 Open rise allows you to see through the gap between each of the treads and can help to brighten up a hallway if necessary.
 In order to meet Building Regulations it is necessary to use a small timber stub riser to ensure that the gap between each tread is not too big.